MTV Global: 1996–2025: Regionalization and a gradual shift away from music

-From the end of 1997 MTV gradually reduced the number of rock music videos it broadcast, which skeptics labelled: "Rock is dead."
+From the end of 1997, MTV gradually reduced the number of rock music videos all broadcast, which skeptics labelled: "Rock is dead."
 Among the reasons cited for the change are that rock music fans bought less of what they saw advertised on TV.
-Instead, MTV began to devote its musical airtime mainly to pop and hip-hop/R&B music.
+Instead, MTV began to devote its musical airtime mainly to pop and urban music.
 All rock shows were eliminated, and the rock-related categories at the Video Music Awards were reduced to one.

-At the dawn of the new millennium, in the period from 1997 to 2001, MTV broadcast the animated comedy drama series Daria.
+At the rise of the new millennium, in the period from 1997 to 2001, MTV broadcast animated comedy drama Daria.